anhnh-3008/display-hardcode-value/README.md

 # 🌿 Display Hardcode Value
 🌱 With Ruby on Rails, this extension display your value of key `Settings` when you hover it.

+> Can detect with .rb, .slim, .html and .js.

 ❤️ Hope this will be useful for you ❤️

 ## Demo